 Input data into systems required by HSH, such as the ONE system.
-Report vacancies to HSH in a timely fashion according to established procedures and process all tenant referrals in the pre-established timeframe
+Enter client program enrollments, services, status updates and program exits in the ONE System within the established timeframe.

 - a.
 On a monthly basis, enter the required metrics, including any required templates to be uploaded, into the CARBON database by the 15th of the month following the month of service.
-Metrics shall include: - i.
-The total number of unduplicated households who resided at the site during the month and the number of unduplicated households actively outreached to at least once during the month; - The number of lease/program rule violations issued for the month and the number of lease/program rule violations for which Support Services outreached to tenants to offer support; Occupancy rate; and - iii.
-The number of new placements made for the month. - b.
+Metrics shall include: - The total number of unduplicated households who resided at the site during the month and the number of unduplicated households actively outreached to at least once during the month; and

+- ii.
+The number of lease/program rule violations issued for the month and the number of lease/program rule violations for which Support Services outreached to tenants to offer support. - b.
 On a quarterly basis, enter the required metrics, including any required templates to be uploaded, into the CARBON database by the 15th of the month following the end of each quarter: - The number and percentage of households Grantee outreached to complete an assessment for primary medical care, mental health, and substance use treatment needs within 60 days of move-in; - ii.
 The number and percentage of households Grantee outreached to complete a benefits assessment within 60 days of move-in; - iii.
 The number of lease/program rule violations Property Management issued and shared with Support Services for the quarter and the number of outreach attempts related to lease/program rule violations conducted by Support Services; and - iv.
 The number and percentage of households with planned exits from the program who were outreached to engage in comprehensive discharge planning, which includes referrals for case management, housing, food, clothing, medical treatment, detox, and/or other services as necessary and appropriate. - c.
 On an annual basis, enter the required metrics, including any required templates to be uploaded, into the CARBON database by the 15th of the month following the end of each year: - The number and percentage of households who maintained their housing for a minimum of 12 months, moved to other permanent housing, or were provided with more appropriate placements; - ii.
 The number and percentage of program participants participating in Support Services Grantee outreached to create Service Plans, as needed; - iii.
 The number of program participants who had a Service Plan during the program year; the number and percentage of Services Plans that were reviewed at least once every six months and updated as appropriate; - iv.
 The number and percentage of households who completed a written survey to provide feedback on the type and quality of program services.
 Please include survey results on what clients reported regarding the quality and satisfaction with services.